robotomize/t2r/README.md

 # t2r
-Getting a list of relays to use in the tor browser.
+Getting a list of relays to use in the tor browser

 ## Install